 The Vilna Gaon, the renowned eighteenth century scholar, discussed the period before the Messiah (as quoted by Rabbi Yechiel Weitzman in his book, The Ishmaelite Exile).
 The Vilna Gaon wrote that the number of people who are of average conduct will slowly decrease, until society becomes polarized: One group following the elevated path toward greater closeness to God, with the other group breaking away and sinking to the depths of evil.

 Be brutally honest with yourself and ask, “Which group am I in?
-Am I growing spiritually and striving to live an elevated life, or am I declining and worshiping the golden calves of Western society (money, lust or power)?”
+Am I growing spiritually and striving to live an elevated life, or am I declining and worshiping the golden calves of Western society (one of which is immorality)?”

-In the face of indecency, we have to say, “No!
+In the face of indecency, we have a choice: We can either let ourselves be enticed and pulled down by it or we can set firm redlines and say, “No!
 I will not be a part of this.”
 We must flee from sin as if running from a fire.
-When we make sacrifices to observe the Torah, we join God’s vanguard in ensuring the survival of our people as His holy nation.
+When we make sacrifices to observe the Torah, we do our part to ensure the survival of our people as His holy nation.

 Here are four steps you can take to preserve or restore your moral purity:

 1. Learn the laws.
 For example, laws of forbidden seclusion – yichud – and forbidden contact – negiah – keep those who uphold them far away from forbidden relations.
 Author Gila Manolson addresses some of these areas in her books and articles available at http://www.gila-manolson.com.
 For further details on these laws, ask your rabbi and/or study Nidchei Yisrael by the Chofetz Chaim.
-(This work is geared toward those who grew up religious.
-If you did not, speak to your mentor before reading).
+(It is available in English for free by clicking on the title.
+Some of the sections are strongly worded; if that approach does not work for you, speak to your mentor for alternatives.)

 Also study chapter 11 of The Path of the Just by Rabbi Moshe Chaim Luzzatto.
 In it is an eye-opening discussion on commandments which many are not fully aware of, including those relating to morality.
 This work is available in English by either Feldheim or Artscroll (the latter edition includes a commentary and is entitled, Mesillas Yesharim: Way of the Upright).